NIH-GREI/grei-pm/README.md

 - [Zenodo](https://zenodo.org/)

 ## Engaging with the GREI Github
-- Start by navigating the YEAR 3 objectives: [Y3-NIH-GREI: Approved NIH GREI Coopetition Plan Year 3 - Overall Summary](https://github.com/NIH-GREI/grei-pm/issues/16)
+- Start by navigating the Year 3 objectives: [Y3-NIH-GREI: Approved NIH GREI Coopetition Plan Year 3 - Overall Summary](https://github.com/NIH-GREI/grei-pm/issues/16)
-  - Within the year 3 Objectives, the [Task Group PM](https://github.com/NIH-GREI/grei-pm/issues/34) issue holds all task groups, tasks and deliverables, and expected outputs, including links to those outputs when available
+  - Within the Year 3 Objectives, the [Task Group PM](https://github.com/NIH-GREI/grei-pm/issues/34) issue holds all task groups, tasks and deliverables, and expected outputs, including links to those outputs when available
     - Each ACTIVE task and deliverable contains the GitHub contact information for the group co-leads and members.
 - Year 1 and Year 2 goals and deliverables are also available for review
   - [Y2-NIH-GREI: Approved NIH GREI Coopetition Plan Year 2 - Overall Summary](https://github.com/NIH-GREI/grei-pm/issues/86)